(reading time: 1 hour, 21 minutes)

 “His stores are through here,” Rob said, pointing down a hallway.
 The crackling grew louder and the air hotter.
 Alast noticed a distinct lack of decoration.
 There were papers on the walls, and stacked on the furniture, but they were not artwork.
 There were receipts, miner’s maps, technical drawings, books on metallurgy, and letters begging for spots in a line that did not exist.
 There was also a lot of unopened mail held down by drying bread and cheese crusts.
 The dry air in the workshop kept the bugs and mold away, or so Alast reasoned when he noticed his throat drying out.

 They entered the main body of the workshop and found ten roaring fireplaces, all barely separate from each other.
-Every spot on the wall was occupied by a sword, shield, hammer, or some mysterious collection of spikes and handles that Alast couldn’t put a name too.
+Every spot on the wall was occupied by a sword, shield, hammer, or some mysterious collection of spikes and handles that Alast couldn’t put a name to.
 Even the chandelier overhead was completely composed of fused hand axes.
 Wire baskets twice the size of Alast were spread about the room in no particular pattern and filled with pointy or blunt objects.
 A few of them, curiously, seemed to be pointy and blunt at the same time.
 Alast couldn’t help but reach out to touch the tip of one of them, but a voice stopped him.

 “I wouldn’t do that.
 It’ll shred your tiny child hand.”
 Alast whirled around to find the owner of the voice.
 It took him a few drips to realize the pile of clothes lounging in one of the two chairs in the room was actually a person.
 The back of the chair was deeply slanted, giving him the profile of a napper.
 It wasn’t clear how he’d seen Alast, given the open pamphlet spread over the top half of his face to shut out the firelight.
-All Alast could see was his caramel-colored skin, dry cracked lips, and thin moustache.
+All Alast could see was his caramel-colored skin, dry cracked lips, and thin mustache.
 The voice sounded a bit younger than the Captain’s.
 The boy pulled his hand back.

 “So it is sharp?” he asked.
 “I don’t mean to be stupid but I honestly couldn’t tell.”